 What is Taoism?

 Lao Tsu believed that the way to happiness was for people to learn to "go with the flow."
 Instead of trying to get things done the hard way, people should take the time to figure out the natural, or easy way to do things, and then everything would get done more simply.
+Instead of working all night on a math problem you don't understand, for example, you might ask a friend to explain it, or just wait for the teacher to explain it in class the next day.
 This idea is called "wu-wei", which means "doing by not doing".

 Lao Tsu also thought that everything alive in the universe (plants, animals, people) shared in a universal life-force.
 There were two sides to the life-force, which are called the yin and the yang.
 People use this picture to show how the yin and the yang are intertwined with each other.